htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

    a single quote as part of an argument.
 Example provided in NodeA's ``fourth`` macro (see right).

-Provided the example DAG input file on the right, the following would
+Provided the example DAG description file on the right, the following would
 occur:

 #. *NodeA* using the New Syntax: